P2PModels/task-allocation-prototype/task-allocation/README.md

 | :--------------- | :------------------- |
 | ASSIGN_TASK_ROLE | Assign an Amara task |

+## Special "admin" account

+The prototype uses the following default testing account as some sort of admin account so you can configure the prototype and set up the url from where the proxy api  is being served so you can connect to the Amara API

+Once you select the account in Metamask a special config dashboard will show up at the bottom of the app

+<u>Account:</u>

+**private key**: `0x6b12b45143fc6c7721d0ffbb9811905e773868376501fd1f46c64bf34ae29991`
+**public key**: `0x27E9727FD9b8CdDdd0854F56712AD9DF647FaB74`

+You can change the default admin account by assigning a new address to the `ADMIN_ADDRESS` variable located in the `amara-utils.js` file inside the `lib` folder.

 ## How to try Task Allocation immediately

 [Here](https://rinkeby.aragon.org/#/amaraprototype/0x9a841bb308422e20e35d5a2fd83dd8b59751dab4/)